top of page

 B: “This Adonis of loveliness - a corpulent man of fifty" - lands a man in jail for two years?!
 Sunburn me!

-M: "The Examiner" - ha! - a "Nest of Villains" - that unstable quack Wm.
-Blake was right - 'tis fine strategizing from those Hunt brothers - The Morning Post and The Courier will be forced into even more pukesome paean-izing of the "Glory of the people", the "Protector of the arts" !! - the "Exciter of Desire" - bravo Messieurs of the Post!! (both laugh heartily) - although incarceration is preferable to base flattery, it is a bold step
+M: The Examiner - ha! - a “Nest of Villains" - that unstable quack Wm.
+Blake was right, (nods approvingly) 'tis fine strategising from those Hunt brothers - the Morning Post and the Courier will be forced into even more pukesome paean-izing of the Glory of the people"- the Exciter of Desire" - bravo Messieurs of the Post!! (both laugh heartily) - although incarceration is preferable to base flattery, it is a bold step

-B (breathes deep): "Breather of eloquence - who cannot say a few decent extempore words if we are to judge, at least, from what he said to his regiment on its embarkation for Portugal".
-I say I can't help but admire the verve and venom of Hunt - it takes a great pudding to challenge the Regent's capricious hate speech laws
+B: Breather of eloquence - who cannot say a few decent extempore words if we are to judge, at least, from what he said to his regiment on its embarkation for Portugal"I say, I can't help but admire the verve and venom of Hunt - it takes a sturdy pudding to challenge the Regent's capricious hate speech laws

-B(shudders): Brougham!! 'ere the name is a toe-curler yet! (inhales fine Turkish tobacco) - Hunt, mmm - he is very officious in using my title - no! - I feel sure he harbours no grudge for his lack of ready money - besides, detention to a man always in want can but save on sea-coal and excessive Kraal propagation in Hampstead
+B(shudders): Brougham!! 'ere the name is a toe-curler yet! (inhales fine Turkish tobacco) - as to Hunt, mmm - he is very officious in using my title - no! - I feel sure he harbours no grudge for his lack of ready money - besides, detention to a man always in want can but save on sea-coal and excessive Kraal propagation in Hampstead

 M: Yes, well my dear Byron - I must pack a basket of billiard balls, shuttlecocks and dynamite for Hunt